Homework Before Choosing A Fishing Rod And Reel

 Next, choose where you intend to fish, either freshwater or saltwater.
 While some fishing gear is interchangeable for either type of environment, there are others that aren’t.
 I recommend finding materials that aren’t prone to rusting.
 As long as you aren’t in the habit of using specific freshwater gear in the ocean, you’ll be alright.
 Okay, after specifying a species and location it’s time to figure out which fishing rod and reel will help to get the job done.

-Let’s start with learning about each part of a fishing rod.
+For those of you who are absolute newbies, let’s start with learning about each part of a fishing rod.
 Below is a diagram of the parts of a fishing rod, plus definitions of each part.

 This is the cap at the bottom of the handle and made of either rubber or cork.
 The butt cap is the end you might press into your abdomen as you fight a strong fish.